maruina/docker-withings-sync/README.md

 ## Configuration

 There is cron config to run `withings-sync` every day at 10.
-To change this time you need to edit the `withings-sync` file.
+To change this time you need to edit https://github.com/maruina/docker-withings-sync/blob/main/entrypoint.sh#L28.